erfanzar/EasyDeL/README.md

 Here's an improved version of your latest updates:

 ## Latest Updates 🔥
+- all of the Models have Architecture improvements.
 - Optimized KeyValueCache:
    - Improved performance for `inference`
    - Added support for `8bit_cache`